Understanding Cloudy Titles

 If the property’s seller didn’t pay for contracted construction or development work, the property also may have a mechanic’s lien.
 This type of lien stays in place until all labor and materials costs have been resolved, either by repayment of the debt or some other legal action.

 In cases where a property was received by the seller in an estate or inheritance, probate issues also can cause a cloudy title.
-These issues arise if a property owner passed away without clearly defining who the property should go to, or if there are missing documents – such as death certificates – that throw ownership of the property into question.
+These issues arise if a property owner passes away without clearly defining who the property should go to, or if there are missing documents – such as death certificates – that throw ownership of the property into question.

 Another, less common, situation that can cause a cloud on a title is fraud.
 If someone created a false deed that was recorded as a real one, it can throw into doubt who actually owns a property.